-The epidemic has spread quickly across the globe in 2020 and we want to make sure that news sources are capitalizing the disease correctly when reporting on it.
+The coronavirus pandemic has spread quickly across the globe in 2020 and we want to make sure that news sources are capitalizing the disease correctly when reporting on it.

 Is COVID-19 Capitalized?

-As we did in our headline on this page, the official abbreviated name of the virus should be written in all capital letters as in “COVID-19” which is short for “coronavirus disease 2019.”
-This according to guidance by the CDC.
+As we did in our headline on this page, the Associated Press says that the abbreviated name of the disease should be written in all capital letters as “COVID-19” which is short for “coronavirus disease 2019.”

 This is also true for the official name of the disease “SARS-CoV-2” except that the “o” in this name is lowercase.

-Other coronavirus diseases in the past that are also capitalized include “SARS” (Severe Acute Respiratory Syndrome) and “MERS” (Middle East Respiratory Syndrome).
+You should also capitalize other coronavirus diseases include “SARS” (Severe Acute Respiratory Syndrome) and “MERS” (Middle East Respiratory Syndrome).

 The word “coronavirus” can refer to a number of different viruses ranging from the common cold to the 2019 novel coronavirus.
 Since there are a number of coronavirus variants, coronavirus is usually lowercase except when used in a headline.